 Snuggled Against Pillows

-If your dog can often be found snuggling against sofa pillows, a donut or nest bed is the best option.
+If your dog can often be found snuggling against sofa pillows, a donut or bolster bed is the best option.
 They provide a soft surface so your dog feels secure.

 Side or Belly